BubbleMutter/bubble-mutter-gear/02.network/netmisc/overgate.md

 [TOC]
-# cross holes
+# over gate

-# provider
+# cloud server provider tips
 + vultr: never work any more.
++ digital ocean: create and destroy until you figure out a working one
+    + easily ban your account
 + bandwagom: more and more ip get banned
-+ digital ocean: create and destroy until you figure out a working one
+    + unable to delete account (Canadian Laws)
 + hostwinds: pay methods are frustrating
++ aws cloud:

 # caddy vmess tls wss cdn
 1. caddy